rhayes777/PyAutoFit/README.md

 # PyAutoFit

-**PyAutoFit** is a Python software framework that enables contemporary Bayesian inference techniques to be applied to large data-sets in a fully automated way.
-Acting as an interface between Python classes and non-linear sampling packages such as [PyMultiNest](http://johannesbuchner.github.io/pymultinest-tutorial/install.html), **PyAutoFit** allows transdimensional model fitting pipelines to be built for general modeling problems.
+**PyAutoFit** is a Python-based probablistic programming language that enables contemporary Bayesian inference techniques to be straightforwardly integrated into scientific modeling software. **PyAutoFit** allows automated transdimensional model-fitting pipelines for  large data-sets to be written, by acting as an interface between Python classes and non-linear sampling packages such as [PyMultiNest](http://johannesbuchner.github.io/pymultinest-tutorial/install.html),

-[The key thing about **PyAutoFit** is that it uses multiplle NLOs.]
+## Yet Another Probablistic Programming Language?

+There already exist many options for incorporating Bayesian inference techniques into model fitting problems, such as PyMC3[https://github.com/pymc-devs/pymc3] and STAN[https://github.com/stan-dev/stan].
+These packages allow simple models to be quickly defined, parametrized and fitted to data.

+**PyAutoFit** specializes in advanced model-fitting problems, highly complex models with many plausible model paramertizations are fitted.
+Unlike other methods, **PyAutoFit** allows transdimensional model-fitting pipelines to be written which break the fit down into a series of **linked non-linear searches**, or 'phases'.
+The results of earlier phases initialize fits in later phases, enabling model-fitting of extremely complex and high dimensional parameter spaces to be reduced to a series of bite-sized model fits.
+This allows even the most complex model fitting problems to be automated!

 ## Python Example